-Want to relax on a beach like in the picture below and need to know how to get from Kuala Lumpur to Perhentian Islands?
+Want to relax on a beach like in the picture below but first need to know how to get from Kuala Lumpur to Perhentian Islands?
 We have all the answers for you!

-Whether you want to get the bus from Kuala Lumpur to Perhentian Islands or fly or don’t really have any idea but know you need to go then we can help.
-Below, we share how to get to Perhentian Islands from Kuala Lumpur from the quickest to the cheapest ways.
+Whether you plan to get the bus from Kuala Lumpur to Perhentian Islands or fly or don’t really have any idea – we can help.
+Below, we share exactly how to get to Perhentian Islands from Kuala Lumpur, including both the quickest and the cheapest way.

-Below, I break this into two steps with all the options for each one.
-At the end, I share my most recommend option for how to reach Perhentian Islands from Kuala Lumpur.
+Below I got into a lot more detail of the above two steps as well as cover all the options for each one.
+I’ll also share my recommended option for how to reach Perhentian Islands from Kuala Lumpur.

 How To Get From Kuala Lumpur To Perhentian Islands

 In the map below you can see the distance from KL to Pulau Perhentian Islands – keep reading below for more details on how to make this trip.

 Step 1: Travelling From Kuala Lumpur To Perhentian Ferry At Kuala Besut

 In this first step, I’ll cover the different options for travelling from KL to Kuala Besut jetty for the ferry across to the islands.